ScooloV/bbpedia/docs/dungeon_bowl/index.md

 jf in, hall ever hits the wall of the dungeon, it will bourn off it in a random direction.
-Position the Ricochet tem m as shown in the diagram below, with the Blood Bowl ,o over the square the ball would theoretically have bi^1^ in if it hadn\'t hit a wall and roll a D6 to determ o the direction the ball travels in.
+Position the Ricochet tem m as shown in the diagram below, with the Blood Bowl ,o over the square the ball would theoretically have bi^1^ in if it hadn't hit a wall and roll a D6 to determ o the direction the ball travels in.